peted-davis/WeatherFlow_PiConsole/README.md

 should take ~1 hour.

-The automated installer assumes you have already sucesfully setup your Raspberry Pi and have installed Raspbian Stretch with Desktop.
+The automated installer assumes you have already sucesfully setup your Raspberry Pi and have installed Raspbian Buster with Desktop.
 You should have also attached the touch screen, and have either a keyboard and mouse attached directly to the Pi, or have accessesd the Pi remotely through SSH/VNC.
 If you are starting from scratch, the Raspberry Pi documentation should help get you